sabyasachisahoo/any-time-library-backend/Readme.md

 It has token based Auth for logged in user, used passport for Auth.

 ## Required
-Node lastest version
+Node latest version
-npm lastest version
+npm latest version
-MongoDb need to to set up before running the app.
+Mongo DB need to set up before running the app.
-Follow below links to install MongoDb & setup for appliction.
+Follow below links to install Mongo DB & setup for application.

 ## links
 https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514